shyakx/Telecom_Customer_Churn_Prediction_Analysis/README.md

 # Customer Churn Prediction

-## Project Overview
+## Overview
 This project aims to predict customer churn using machine learning models.
-It involves data preprocessing, model training (Logistic Regression and Random Forest), evaluation, and deployment.
-The pipeline is scalable and includes a web application for predictions, retraining, and monitoring.

-## Features
-- **Data Preprocessing**: Handles missing values, encodes categorical features, and scales numerical features.
-- **Model Training & Evaluation**: Compares Logistic Regression and Random Forest, selects the best model based on F1-score.
-- **Feature Importance Analysis**: Identifies key factors affecting churn.
-- **Web Application**: Allows users to upload data and make predictions.
-- **Retraining Mechanism**: Supports model retraining with new data.
-- **Cloud Deployment**: Containerized with Docker for scalability.
+The goal is to help businesses retain customers by identifying potential churners early.
+The project follows a structured pipeline, from data preprocessing to model training, evaluation, deployment, and retraining.

 ## Project Structure
 ```